The Top Stock to Profit from Nuclear’s Comeback

 You may be surprised to learn that nuclear is the world’s second-largest low-carbon power source.
 Nuclear power supplies about 10% of the electricity generated worldwide.
 The largest low-carbon power source is hydroelectric.

-The international climate change accords in Paris, which the Biden administration this year rejoined, endorsed nuclear as a way to reduce carbon emissions.
+The international climate change accords in Paris, which the Biden administration rejoined, endorsed nuclear as a way to reduce carbon emissions.

 Since the days of the Obama administration, the federal government has been providing seed money for advanced nuclear designs that are safer and eco-friendlier, as a way to make sure nuclear stays in the U.S. “energy mix” for the next several decades.
 It’s another example of how government research into new technologies eventually benefits investors.

-President Biden’s $1.2 trillion infrastructure bill proposes to revive the nuclear power industry, which provides about 19% of the nation’s electricity.
+President Biden’s $1 trillion infrastructure bill seeks to revive the nuclear power industry, which provides about 19% of the nation’s electricity.

 Yellow cake in the Great White North…